hybridsjs/hybrids/docs/component-model/localization.md

 });
 ```

-The above `msg.html` helper will search for `"Click <a href="${0}">here</a> to accept terms and conditions"` message key in the dictionary.
-Use dynamic expressions to avoid passing distracting information to the key, like the anchor URL.
+The above `msg.html` helper will search for the `"Click <a href="${0}">here</a> to accept terms and conditions"` message key in the dictionary.
+Use dynamic expressions to avoid putting distracting information in the key, such as the anchor URL.

-!> Both `msg.html` and `msg.svg` methods must not sanitize the content, so they are open for the XSS attack, if the message contains any malicious code.
-It is recommended to avoid using them if it is not required.
+!> Both `msg.html` and `msg.svg` methods do not sanitize the content, so they are open to an XSS attack if the message contains any malicious code.
+It is recommended to avoid using them when not required.

 ## Messages

-Use `localize` function to add translated messages to the dictionary, or define your custom translation function.
-The function must be called before templates are complied (before the first render of the element) and before invoking the `msg` helper.
+Use the `localize` function to add translated messages to the dictionary, or define your custom translation function.
+The function must be called before templates are compiled (before the first render of the element) and before invoking the `msg` helper.

 ### Built-in format